-Each patient, or legally acceptable representative, must sign an informed consent form (ICF) specific to this study, approved by the IEC, indicating their consent to participate.
+Each patient, or legally acceptable representative, must sign an ICF specific to this study, approved by the IEC, indicating their consent to participate.
 ICFs and assent forms will conform to the requirements of International Council for Harmonisation E6 4.8, Principles of Good Clinical Practices.
 The original signed ICFs must remain in the patient's file in the clinic.
 Each patient will receive a copy of the signed ICF.